Shelley Tepperman

-Shelley Tepperman is a Quebec-based Canadian writer and translator.
+Shelley Tepperman is a Quebec-based Canadian filmmaker, writer and translator.
 She has been nominated for the Governor General's Award for French to English translation multiple times.

 Early life and education

 Tepperman was born in Toronto.
 She has a BA in Canadian Studies from the University of Toronto and an MA from the Université du Québec à Montréal in Art Dramatique.